jarom-bradshaw/banking-project/README.md

 - Implement a graphical user interface (GUI) for the application.
 - Add more account types, such as business accounts or student accounts.
 - Enhance the transaction logging and reporting features.
+- Make sure code is robust and has A/B tests.
+Look for any potential try/catches to add.